cloudfoundry/bosh-deployment-resource/README.md

 Sometimes source configuration cannot be known ahead of time, such as when a BOSH director is created as part of your pipeline.
 In these scenarios, it is helpful to be able to have a dynamic source configuration.
-In addition to the normal parameters for `get` and `put`, the following parameters can be provided to redefine the source:
+In addition to the normal parameters for `put`, the following parameters can be provided to redefine the source:

 * `target_file`: *Optional.* Path to a file containing a BOSH director address.
 This allows the target to be determined at runtime, e.g. by acquiring a BOSH lite instance using the [Pool resource](https://github.com/concourse/pool-resource).

+_Note_: This is only supported for a `put`.

 #### Example